UNICEF Statement on the Crisis in Gaza

 The number of children in Gaza affected by the loss of a parent, damage to their home, displacement, lack of needed medical equipment and treatment and the interruption of their education is yet to be fully measured.
 But it is significant.

-The children in Gaza are currently deprived not only of the basic human rights any human being should enjoy but are also denied the fundamental rights specific to children, to which the signatories of the Convention of the Right of the Child are duty bound.
-These include the right of children to be protected from all forms of physical or mental violence and injury, and the right to education, development and access to healthcare services.
+The children in Gaza are currently being deprived not only of the basic human rights any human being should enjoy but are also being denied the fundamental rights specific to children, to which the signatories of the Convention of the Right of the Child are duty bound.
+These include the right of children to be protected from all forms of physical or mental violence, injury, the right to education, development and access to healthcare services.